-The adult of the orangedog is the giant swallowtail butterfly (Papilio crephontes).
-Orangedog eggs are large, round, semi-translucent, orange in color, and easily recognized on the expanding terminals where they are typically laid.
-The developing larvae are shiny brown and white, resembling bird-droppings, and they feed preferentially on the new leaves.
+The adult of the orange dog is the giant swallowtail butterfly (Papilio crephontes).
+Orange-dog eggs are large, round, semitranslucent, orange, and easily recognized on the expanding terminals where they are typically laid.
+The developing larvae are shiny brown and white, resembling bird droppings, and they feed preferentially on the new leaves.
 Under normal conditions, populations are low and the damage is sufficiently dispersed that there is little cause for concern.
-However, situations can arise, especially in the fall, when large numbers of butterflies deposit numerous eggs on very young trees that then suffer severe damage from developing larvae.
-As with most caterpillars feeding on fruits, damage can only be averted by chemical treatment if the problem is detected early, (i.e., when most of the larvae are still in early stages of development).
+However, especially in the fall, situations can arise wherein large numbers of butterflies deposit numerous eggs on very young trees that then suffer severe damage from developing larvae.
+As with most caterpillars feeding on fruits, damage can only be averted by chemical treatment if the problem is detected early (i.e., when most of the larvae are still in early stages of development).
 When larvae reach later instars, they are more resistant to insecticides, and most feeding damage will have already occurred.
 Careful monitoring of young groves early in flush cycles is necessary for timely detection and treatment.
 For all caterpillar issues, Bacillus thuringensis (Bt)-based materials provide effective control with the added advantage of being listed by OMRI, the Organic Materials Review Institute, as not affecting beneficial species.